( Locked ● Limited version )

 - Phones (6.7" iPhone 13 Pro Max shown)

-Through careful consideration of viewport real estate and perceived-size of elements based on those in close proximity, I created a solution that renders the identical page layout desktop and mobile — the responsive aspect being solely the font size.
+Through careful consideration of viewport real estate and perceived-size of elements based on those in close proximity, a solution that renders the same page layout desktop and mobile, the responsive aspect being solely the font size.

 # 4. PageSpeed metrics